themill/wiz/doc/introduction.rst

 ************

 Wiz is a package management system.

-It takes a list of package requirements, constructs a graph and resolves that into an environment.
+It constructs a requirement graph from a list a package requests (such as ``maya==2018`` or ``nuke==11.1.*``) and resolves it into a context mapping which contains an environment mapping and a command mapping.

-Additionally it can launch commands in a resolved environment directly.
+The commands can be launched within the resolved environment or be run directly.

 It is developed in :term:`Python`.